Loss of biglycan protein impairs bone repair in mice

 Self-healing is an underrated superpower.
 Whether it’s a scraped elbow or broken toe, in most cases, our body mends itself with time.
 For fractured bones, this superpower is carefully orchestrated by immune cells, stem cells, and a plethora of proteins.

-One such protein—a sugar-laden molecule called biglycan—plays a starring role in bone repair, according to a recent study.
-A team led by NIDCR senior investigator Marian Young, Ph.D., found that in mice, biglycan is essential for bone integrity, strength, and proper fracture healing.
+One such protein—a sugar-laden molecule called biglycan—plays a starring role in bone repair, according to a recent study spearheaded by postdoctoral fellow Reut Shainer, Ph.D., from the lab of NIDCR senior investigator Marian Young, Ph.D.
+The researchers found that biglycan is essential for bone integrity, strength, and proper fracture healing in mice.
 The study, published in the journal Frontiers in Physiology, may help scientists understand why some fractures heal poorly.
 The findings could also provide insights into diseases marked by bone loss, such as osteoporosis.

 To understand the role of biglycan in bone growth and healing, the scientists bred mice that lacked biglycan.
 Compared to their healthy counterparts, mice born without the protein had thinner, hollower, and weaker leg bones—signs resembling osteoporosis in humans.